scalacenter/scala-3-migration-guide/docs/compatibility.md

 Sharing the ABI ensures that Scala 2 and Scala 3 class files can be loaded by the same JVM class loader, and that Scala 2 and Scala 3 `sjsir` files can be linked together by the Scala.js linker.
 Furthermore it relieves us from a lot of surprising behaviors at runtime.

-## Metaprogramming Incompatibility
+## Metaprogramming

 A macro definition produces bytecode that will be executed at compile time.
-When you depend on a macro definition, the compiler loads the class file that contains it and then calls it to produce the bytecode of your program, that will be executed at runtime.
+When you depend on a macro definition, the compiler loads the class file that contains it and then calls your macro method to produce the bytecode of your program, that will be executed at runtime.

 The Scala 2 macro mechanisms, which were so far available under the `-experimental` flag, are closely tied to the Scala 2 compiler internals.
 Therefore it is impossible to execute them in the Dotty compiler.